juji-io/docs/docs/script.md

   :image-sm "/assets/img/content/juji-chat-profile-sm.png"})
 ```

-The `:ad-lib` vector declares a lot built-in topics as fallbacks.
+The `:ad-lib` vector declares a lot of built-in topics as fallbacks.
 The namespaces it uses are all required in the namespace declaration above.
-The `:agenda` vector specifies the topics we defined above in an implicit order to be presented the in chat.
+The `:agenda` vector specifies the topics we defined above in an implicit order to be presented in the chat.

 Now, if you put everything together, you have a working script.
-Actually, if you copy the examples from each part of this article into a script file and upload it into your release, it can be compiled and you can try to chat with it.
+If you copy the examples from each part of this article into a script file and upload it into your release, it can be compiled and you can try to chat with it.
 However, if you copy the examples directly into IDE, don't forget to update the imaginary namespace to be the same as your release's.

 Last but not least, since we did not change any of the Juji built-in topics in our example, we can simplify the script significantly by skipping the entire topic definition and using namespaced topics directly inside the `:agenda`.
 Below is an example of the simplified script.